evanbergeron/lockfree-bdd/index.md

   make new bdd_node r;
   create_request(f, g, h, r);
   for each varid
-    for each request of this varid
-      expand lo and hi, add to appropriate queue
+    parallel for: for each request of this varid expand lo and hi, add to appropriate queue
 }
 {% endhighlight %}